GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. In the [Cloud Platform Console](https://console.cloud.google.com/), use the three-bar icon in the top left corner to open the `Products & services` menu and navigate to `Storage`.
 1. Click on the name of your GCS photo bucket.
 Click `UPLOAD FILES` and upload an image with the extension `.jpg`.
 1. Open the `Products & services` menu again and navigate to `Datastore`.
 There should be a `Notification` listed with the message `[UPLOADED PHOTO NAME] was uploaded.`.
 1. View your deployed application in your web browser.
-There should be a notification listed on the home page.
+The new notification should be listed on the home page.
 You may need to refresh the page.

 If you encounter errors, open the `Products & services` menu and navigate to `Logging`.
 Use the messages there to debug your application.